Mumbai: Drinking water used to water Dadar garden

-The civic body’s Sewerage Operations department said the sprawling Pramod Mahajan garden’s daily requirement of 1.5 lakh litres is partially met by drinking water, but the Gardens and Hydraulic Engineering department refuted this claim
+The civic body’s Sewerage Operations department said the sprawling Pramod Mahajan garden’s daily requirement of 1.5 lakh litres is partially met by drinking water

 Has the BMC been using precious drinking water at the Pramod Mahajan garden even as the whole city is suffering on account of water cuts?
 This, at least is what the civic body’s own Sewerage Operations (SO) department believes — the same department that built the sprawling garden, which requires 1.5 lakh litres of water every day.